-2019-2020 Procedures for Conducting Individual Score Reviews
+2020-2021 Procedures for Conducting Individual Score Reviews

-More than 3,000 colleges, universities, and scholarship agencies use scores on the ACT[®] test to make decisions about admission, scholarship awards, and course placement.
+Colleges, universities, and scholarship agencies use scores on the ACT[®] test to make decisions about admission, scholarship awards, and course placement.

 ACT takes very seriously its responsibility to report valid test scores that accurately reflect examinees' educational achievement and independent work.
-As one means of helping to maintain the integrity of test scores, ACT conducts reviews of questionable ACT scores.
-These reviews, known as Individual Score Reviews, are designed to fairly address concerns associated with an individual's ACT scores and balance the interests of ACT, the examinees, and the score recipients in reaching a resolution.
-The purpose of this document is to summarize ACT's procedures relating to Individual Score Reviews.
-Please consult ACT's 2019-2020 Terms and Conditions for more specific information.
+As a way of helping to maintain the integrity of test scores, ACT conducts reviews to respond to testing irregularities and situations where score validity may have been compromised.
+These reviews, known as Individual Score Reviews, are designed to fairly address concerns associated with an individual's ACT scores and to balance the interests of ACT, examinees, and score recipients in reaching a resolution.
+The purpose of this document is to summarize ACT's procedures related to Individual Score Reviews.
+Please consult ACT's Terms and Conditions: Testing Rules and Policies for the ACT® Test for more specific information.

 When registering to take the ACT, examinees agree to abide by ACT's Terms and Conditions, including those concerning ACT's Individual Score Review process.
-The following excerpt is from the 2019-2020 Terms and Conditions, available at www.act.org/the-act/terms:
+The following excerpt is from the Terms and Conditions, available at www.act.org/the-act/terms:

 "In some cases, testing staff do not suspect, observe or report prohibited behavior in the testing process, but other information comes to the attention of ACT that raises questions about the validity of your test scores.
 For example, ACT may find unusual similarities in the answers of you and another examinee, indicators that you may have falsified your identity or impersonated someone else, indicators of possible advance access to test questions or answers, or other indicators that your test scores may not be valid.

-In these cases, ACT may choose to conduct an Individual Score Review...
+In these cases, ACT may choose to conduct an Individual Score Review. . .
 If your ACT scores become the subject of an Individual Score Review, ACT sends you a letter that gives you three options: (1) submit written information to ACT in support of your scores; (2) take a private retest at ACT's expense to confirm the validity of your scores; or (3) voluntarily cancel your scores.
-Additional details regarding these options will be provided in ACT's correspondence to you...
-If you choose to submit written information to ACT in support of your scores, the information you submit is provided to a Test Security Review Panel, which will consider the totality of the evidence and will determine whether to recommend cancellation of the scores."
+Additional details regarding these options will be provided in ACT's correspondence to you. . .
+If you choose to submit written information to ACT in support of your scores, this information is provided to a Test Security Review Panel, which will consider the totality of the evidence and will determine whether to recommend cancellation of the scores."